A-JA-Kerr/chimney-sim/README.md

 ## Getting Started
 The package is broken down into the following modules:
+- flow_rates.py
+- fluid_mechanics.py
+- geometry_setup.py
+- heat_transfer.py
+- run_simulation.py
+- thermo_properties.py
+- units.py
+- wood_heat_release.py

-The package can be interacted with using the command line:
+The package can be interacted with using the command line.
+Simulation inputs are managed using a yaml file, which is included in /config/.

+An example of running the package is given here: python -m chimney_sim --input inputs_path\simulation_inputs.yaml --output outputs_path\

 ### Prerequisites
 What software or dependencies are required?